allegro/grunt-maven-plugin/README.md

 ### Configuring Grunt

-**grunt-maven-plugin** has a dedicated NPM Grunt multitasks that make integrated workflow work.
+**grunt-maven-plugin** has a dedicated NPM Grunt multitasks that makes the integrated workflow work.

 ```js
 grunt.initConfig({